swiftlang/swift-evolution/proposals/0000-Partially constrained protocols and generic types.md

 }
 ```

-It looks much cleaner, it is easier to understand and allows to further constrain associated types.
+It looks much cleaner, it is easier to understand and allows to use further constraints on associated types.
 In addition `NodeType<Self.T == T>` is also considered a "normal" type and you can use more specific node types like this:

 ```swift
 var intNode: NodeType<Self.T == Int> = IntNode()